-Products that are integrated into third-party apps and sites, like ads, analytics and embedded Google Maps
+• Products that are integrated into third-party apps and sites, like ads, analytics and embedded Google Maps

 You can use our services in a variety of ways to manage your privacy.
-For example, you can sign up for a Google Account if you want to create and manage content like emails and photos, or see more relevant search results.
-And you can use many Google services when you're signed out or without creating an account at all, like searching on Google or watching YouTube videos.
-You can also choose to browse the web in a private mode, like Chrome Incognito mode.
-And across our services, you can adjust your privacy settings to control what we collect and how your information is used.
+For example, you can sign up for a Google Account if you want to create and manage content such as emails and photos, or to see more relevant search results.
+And you can use many Google services when you're signed out or without creating an account at all; for example, searching on Google or watching YouTube videos.
+You can also choose to browse the web in a private mode, like Chrome Incognito mode, which helps keep your browsing private from other people who use your device.
+And across our services, you can adjust your privacy settings to control whether we collect some types of data and how we use it.